Jersey Joe Walcott: Early life

-Walcott was born in Pennsauken Township, New Jersey.
+Walcott was born in Pennsauken Township, New Jersey on January 31, 1914.
 His father was an immigrant from St. Thomas, Danish West Indies.
 His mother was from Jordantown (Pennsauken Township), New Jersey.
-Walcott was only 15 years old when his father died.
-He quit school and worked in a soup factory to support his mother and 11 younger brothers and sisters.
+Walcott dropped out of school at age 15 after his father's death, and began working at the Campbell Soup factory in Camden, New Jersey to support his mother and 11 siblings.
 Later he married Lydia Cream, and the two had six children together.

 From a relatively young age Walcott began training as a boxer.
 He took the name of his boxing idol, Joe Walcott, a welterweight champion from Barbados.
 He added "Jersey" to distinguish himself and show where he was from.

 Boxing career

-Walcott debuted as a professional boxer at the young age of 16 on September 9, 1930, fighting Eddie "Cowboy" Wallace and winning by a knockout in round one.
+Walcott debuted as a professional boxer at the young age of 16 on September 9, 1930, fighting Eddie "Cowboy" Wallace and winning by a knockout in the first round.

-After this first victory, Walcott fought on and off throughout the rest of the decade (Walcott lacked professional management and a regular training routine, causing him to struggle during his early career).
+After this victory, Walcott fought on and off throughout the rest of the decade (Walcott lacked professional management and a regular training routine, causing him to struggle during his early career).
 Although he defeated a young Elmer Ray, he lost two bouts to Tiger Jack Fox and was knocked out by heavyweight contender Abe Simon in 1940.
 After losing to Simon, Walcott was inactive for over four years.
 During World War II, Walcott secured a wartime job, and did not fight again until 1944, winning two matches against local fighters Felix Del Paoli and Ellis Singleton.